ufz/ogs/web/content/docs/userguide/parallel_computing_MPI/run_ogs_with_mpi.md

 command line options.

-The partitioned meshes are written in binary files for a fast parallel reading in ogs.
+The partitioned meshes are written in binary files for a fast parallel reading in OGS.

 #### 1.2 Configure PETSc solver in project file

-Setting  PETSc solver is the only change in project file for running parallel ogs with PETSc.
+Setting  PETSc solver is the only change in project file for running parallel OGS with PETSc.
 For linear solver, it is done by adding a tag of `petsc` inside `linear_solver` tag, e.g: